Alien-oyi/Regex17/gistfile.md

 output would be "moon"<br />

 ### Look-ahead-and-look-behind
-In following example,?=pattern look-ahead matches the current position only if the pattern ahead of the current<br /> position matches,"?=\sbrown" means we need a space before the word "brown".<br />
+In following example,?=pattern look-ahead matches the current position only if the<br />
+pattern ahead of the currentposition matches,"?=\sbrown" means we need a space before <br />
+the word "brown".
 let text = "The quick brown fox jumps over the lazy dog.";<br />
 let regex = /\w+(?=\sbrown)/g;<br />
 let result = text.match(regex);<br />